 Section 2.
 Composition The Executive Board shall be comprised of all officers the Band Boosters as well as the Director, Associate Director, and Principal.

 Section 3.
-Officers The officers of the Executive Board shall include President, Executive Vice-President, Vice-President for Events, Vice-President for Fundraising, Secretary, Treasurer, and Parliamentarian.
+Officers The officers of the Executive Board shall include President, Vice-President, Secretary, Treasurer, and Parliamentarian.

 Section 4.
 Affairs of the Organization The affairs of the Band Boosters shall be managed by the Executive Board.